by Dr Clare Macdonald, General Practitioner

 - Expressing after feeds to further empty the breast when breastfeeding and massage has not softened the affected area (avoid routine expressing as this may contribute to increasing milk supply and exacerbate the mastitis)

 - There is a nipple fissure that is infected

 - There is worsening of symptoms, or no improvement after 12-24 hours of measures to promote effective milk removal

 - There is microbiological evidence of infection (rarely available)

-The antibiotic of choice is usually flucloxacillin 500mg QDS for 10-14 days, although local antimicrobial guidance should be followed.
+The antibiotic of choice is usually flucloxacillin 500mg QDS for 10-14 days, although local antimicrobial guidance should be followed, and allergies considered.
 See our page on ‘Drugs in Breastmilk‘ for more information on the safety of different antibiotics in breastfeeding women.

 In rare cases, mastitis can result in severe infection and sepsis.
 When signs of sepsis or rapidly progressing infection are evident, emergency hospital admission should be arranged (see The UK Sepsis Trust GP Maternal Sepsis Decision Support Tool).

 In order to reduce the risk of future episodes, predisposing factors should be addressed and women educated about methods to ensure effective milk removal.
 Where there is a suspicion that the latch is not optimal, access to appropriate trained breastfeeding support should be made available.
 If the woman does not wish to continue breastfeeding, give advice on stopping breastfeeding, for example avoiding abrupt cessation.